-The Martin Luther King, Jr. Celebration Committee is now accepting funding requests for programming in honor of the 2017 MLK Celebration which will take place from Monday, January 16 - Friday, February 3, 2017.
-The theme of the celebration is "Hope in Solidarity."
-Click here to learn more about the 2017 MLK Celebration Week Call for Proposals.
+Each December, the Martin Luther King, Jr. Celebration Committee accepts funding requests for programming in honor of the MLK Celebration.
+The 2018 theme of the celebration will be announced soon.
+Watch for details about the 2018 MLK Celebration Week Call for Proposals.

 In 1963 King joined more than 300,000 people in the March on Washington, the political rally where he delivered his historic "I Have a Dream" speech.